MouseField: A Simple and Versatile Input Device

 This is a project by three guys at the University of California: Santa Cruz in the Fall of 2005 and Winter of 2006 as part of their senior design class.
 The goal of FRE3SPACE was to create a wireless mouse that could operate in three dimensions.
 In other words, while holding the mouse in the air you could move your arm left or right, up and down, towards and away, in relation to your computer.

 This project was completed in March of 2006 with some success.
 The mouse does work, and the position of the mouse can be detected with an accuracy of 3 centimeters, over a range of 1 to 6 meters, with the position being updated 25 times per second.
 The mouse contains 5 general use buttons whose status are also updated 25 times per second.
 The mouse is also rechargable by simply plugging it into the wall with an AC adapter.
 The mouse will last about 14 hours on a single charge.
-Mouse coordinates and button states are sent to … [ Read the rest of the story ]
+Mouse coordinates and button states are sent to the PC over a USB link.

 Most phones now have a camera and can run Java, there is no reason that some software couldn’t be written to watch for movement in the camera, and translate that into mouse signals for the PC.
 Bluetooth could be used to send the data to the PC.
 So there was the challenge, a java program that took multiple frames from the nokia camera, translated that into direction and speed and sent it to the PC as mouse movements.